Keerthanazzz/Streamlit---Blade-bridge-Replictaion/README.md

 # BladeBridge Replication in Streamlit

 This project is a **replication of the BladeBridge Studio** built using Streamlit.
 It provides a dynamic and interactive interface with features such as navigation menus, content sections, feedback forms, and video embedding.
-The design is tailored to create a seamless user experience.
+The design is tailored to create a seamless user experience. the content has been Lorem Ipsum text version

 ## Features
 - **Dynamic Navigation Bar**: Includes dropdown menus and links to multiple pages.